LVPlayground/playground/javascript/features/gangs/README.md

 launched on the server.
 Items may be added or removed whenever appropriate.

   - Finish the **/gang settings** command.
-  - Notify players of important happenings whilst offline, e.g. having been kicked or promoted.
   - Make sure that the player's color will be set to the gang color when joined.
-  - Disable the non-persistent gang system in the Pawn part of Las Venturas Playground.
   - Implement support for gang chats based on the persistent gang system.